devadvance/devadvance.github.io/_posts/2021-12-18-redragon-k552-mod.md

 ></amp-youtube>
 <figcaption class="center">Before and after sound test</figcaption>

-## Thoughts and future mods
+## Thoughts and future modifications

+Overall, this was a pretty fun project.
+It took the mods I've done for other keyboards and combined them with some new skills, such as laser-cut foam and custom printed parts.
+A great learning experience for sure!

+Was it worth it?
+I think so.
+I think there's an entire market of folks who are willing to purchase a keyboard around $50-70 provided it gives them a substantially improved experienced compared to a $35 purchase.
+With these modifications, it provides pretty compelling value.

+I chose not to do further modifications like tape, PE foam, completely replaced switches, etc., but a dedicated hobbyist could surely perform these as well for even more improvement, albeit at further time/materials cost.

-The software configurability of the Redragon K552 is pretty lacking compared to other popular keyboards.
+One area of particular note: the software configurability of the Redragon K552 is pretty lacking compared to other popular keyboards.
 QMK is one of the most popular open-source firmware for keyboards.

 Interestingly, there's a port of QMK for keyboards like the K552: [SonixQMK](https://github.com/SonixQMK){:target="_blank"}{:rel="noopener"}.

 In theory, this brings all of the power of QMK to this keyboard.
 I haven't tried it yet, but I plan to do that as a next step.

-Overall, this was a pretty fun project.
-It took the mods I've done for other keyboards and combined them with some new skills, such as laser-cut foam and custom printed parts.
-A great learning experience for sure!